rirolab/rirolab.github.io/graduate.markdown

 ---

-We are looking for highly motivated Ph.D and Master students.
+# We have open positions for Ph.D and Master students, now.

 ## Application Process for Ph.D. positions
 1. Fill out a <a href="https://docs.google.com/forms/d/1fbOFI3ML3-3dVU44x4nC6wAQklnbhPCmnANIR2IJSFc/viewform?gxids=7628&edit_requested=true"> <U>pre-interview form</U></a>.
 If you are qualified, you will get a contact within 2 weeks.